Puny weakling asks to turn heating on

 “Heating has always been important to me ever since I was little.
 I have a real passion for this issue and I don’t think enough people are talking about it” he explained.
 “I knew I was going to be met with negativity and opposing opinions for bringing it up this early, but I never thought it was going to be this bad.”

-The second year continued “coming from halls, I just assumed we’d have the heating on full all year round.
-I enjoyed living in my tropical haven in the middle of Stoke Bishop.”
+The second year continued, “Coming from halls, I just assumed we’d have the heating on full all year round.
+I enjoyed living in my tropical haven in the middle of Fallowfield”

 On the way out, our reporter bumped into one of the opponents of the heating proposal, Sarah Jenkins, 20.
 She agreed to comment on behalf of her party ‘The Frostbite Fanatics’.